akshayrdeodhar/akshayrdeodhar.github.io/cool_stuff.markdown

   find an elegant design that uses state machines, I wonder why I don't use those more often.

-- *You can’t just place a LISP book on top of an x86 chip and hope that the hardware learns about lambda calculus by osmosis. *James Mickens, about the undeniable reality of pointers, in  "[The Night Watch](http://scholar.harvard.edu/files/mickens/files/thenightwatch.pdf)".
+- _You can’t just place a LISP book on top of an x86 chip and hope that the hardware learns about lambda calculus by osmosis._ --James Mickens, about the undeniable reality of pointers, in  "[The Night Watch](http://scholar.harvard.edu/files/mickens/files/thenightwatch.pdf)".
 The entire [The Wisdom of James Mickens](https://mickens.seas.harvard.edu/wisdom-james-mickens) series is awesome.
 James is a man after my own heart.

 - **Two Kinds of Gifts**: From [Graduate School, Keys to Success](https://www.youtube.com/watch?v=fqPSnjewkuA) by Remzi Arpaci-Dusseau, originally